taylorhannan/AssignmentTwo/README.md

 The 'auth' route is used to authorise users upon sign-in.
 It does so by taking the parameters *username* & *email* from the login form on the homepage.
 It then checks for an existing match of username & email in the MongoDB; if there is a match, it allows access - returning true.
 The returned data is the username, email, and role from the MongoDB, as well as success equaling true.
 If there is no match found, the response to Angular is the success criteria being false.

 #### /api/reg
 This route is used to manage user registration.
 It does so by taking the following parameters entered on the user registration form on the AdminComponent: *username*,  *email*, and *role*.
 When these parameters are received, it checks to see if there is already a match for username or a match for email (no two users can share the same username or email).
 If no match is found, it then writes the new user with the parameters it was sent from Angular to MongoDB and returns the parameters entered with the success parameter equaling *true*.
+All created users have the same default image until changed.

 #### /api/del
 To delete a user, this route must be used.
 It takes the parameter of the user's name, before reading for the match of the user name in the MongoDB database.
 It then deletes the associated *email* & *role*, as well as the username specified.
 If no match for username is found, it returns *success* as *false*.
 If the deletion was successful, MongoDB removes the document from it's database and returns the *username* & *success* equaling true.

 #### /api/users
-This route is only used to get data from the User JSON database to display the list of current users in an options loop of the admin component.
+This route is only used to get data from the User MongoDB collection to display the list of current users in an options loop of the admin component.
 When data is sent to the route, it returns the variable *userData* which is the contents of the *user* collection from MongoDB.
 This route requires no special parameters, only a request to be sent to it for it to return the user data.

+#### /api/user
+This route is only used to get a single user's data from the User MongoDB Collection to display the list of current users in an options loop of the admin component.
+When data is sent to the route, it returns all of the User's  data
+This route only requires that is sent a username.
+It is used for getting the *imagepath* of a user.

 ### Group Routes
 #### /api/groupreg